 A few years ago I wanted to do something a little different with my Thanksgiving stuffing recipe.

 My sister was living with me at the time and is super health conscious, so that gave me a good excuse to work on a new recipe, this time something healthy.

-I still kept some of the favorite flavors of many Thanksgiving recipes in this new recipe – leeks, cranberries, butternut squash, sage, and thyme – but significantly lighted up the recipe for a healthy makeover.
+I still kept some of the favorite flavors of many Thanksgiving recipes in this new gluten-free stuffing recipe — leeks, cranberries, butternut squash, sage, and thyme.
+But, I significantly lighted up the recipe for a healthy makeover.

 In addition to those favorite Thanksgiving flavors, I also added chopped kale.
-I’m obsessed as I mentioned when I shared the recipe for Baked Mac n Cheese with Kale.
+I’m obsessed with kale, as I mentioned when I shared the recipe for Baked Mac and Cheese with Kale.

 And if we’re trying to give stuffing a healthy makeover, I thought that including the health benefits of kale would be a great way to start.

 What I Love About this Gluten Free Butternut Squash Stuffing

 One cup of the grain has 9 grams of protein.
 And it contains all 8 of the essential amino acids, which makes it a complete protein.